Opticos/gwsl/tutorials/package-managers.md

 ## Creating a Windows Shorcut for the Package Manager

-1. Open the GWSL Dashboard.

-2. Click Shortcut Creator.

-3. Write the title of the shortcut in the first section and the command to run the manager in the second.

-4. Under "More Options", set "Run as Root" to True.
-NOTE: If you are using Gnome-Software, set "Use DBus" to true as well.

-5. Test your shortcut configuration using the "Test Shortcut" Button.
-If it works, click "save and add".
-The package manager of your choice will be added to the Windows 10 Start menu.
+Use the [Shortcut Creator](https://opticos.github.io/gwsl/tutorials/shortcut.html) with the command and name of the program.
+Be sure to set "Run as Root" to True.